Tuesday, February 13, 2024

 Olmsted room, Mandelle Hall

-Join the 2022 GLCA New Writers Award winner for Creative Non-Fiction,
+Join the 2023 GLCA New Writers Award for Nonfiction winner,

-Melissa Valentine, as she gives a talk and reads from her award
+Lars Horn, as they give a talk and read from their award

 winning book, Voice of the Fish.

 Lars Horn is a writer and translator working in literary and experimental non-fiction.
 Their first book, VOICE OF THE FISH, won the 2020 Graywolf Nonfiction Prize, the 2023 Great Lakes College Association New Writers Award, and was named an Honor Book for the 2023 Stonewall Israel Fishman Nonfiction Book Award as well as an American Booksellers Association Indies Introduce Selection.
 Horn’s writing has appeared in Granta, the Virginia Quarterly Review, the Kenyon Review, Poets & Writers, The Rumpus, Literary Hub, and elsewhere.

 Lars holds MAs from the University of Edinburgh, the École normale supérieure, Paris, and Concordia University, Montreal.
 They teach at Columbia University and live in New York with their wife, the writer Jaquira Díaz.